zArcane/first-page/README.md

 ## Why I Made This

 I’ve always been fascinated by what powers our computers.
 Instead of just collecting hardware, I make a page about it — and hopefully help others build better systems, avoid mistakes, or just geek out like I do.
+Also, to deliver for my Web Development course.

 ---